Golf Betting Guide: Types of Golf Bets and How to Find Value

 American Odds in Golf Markets

-Golf odds use the same American format as other sports.
-A golfer listed at +2500 to win outright means a bet returns ,500 in profit.
-For H2H matchups, one player might be -140 (favorite) and the other +120 (underdog), which works just like a moneyline in any other sport.
-The implied probability of +2500 is roughly 3.8%, which gives you a benchmark for evaluating whether you think that golfer true win probability is higher or lower.
+Golf odds use the same American format as every other sport.
+A golfer listed at +2500 to win outright pays $2,500 in profit on a $100 stake.
+For H2H matchups, one player might be -140 (the favorite) and the other +120 (the underdog), which reads exactly like a moneyline anywhere else.
+That +2500 price carries an implied probability near 3.8%, and that number is your baseline: if you think the golfer's true win chance is higher than that, you may have a bet.

 Why Vig Is Higher in Outright Markets